Lesson 3 of 8 - learn grieving basics and grow a pro-grief family

 Member NSRC Experts Council

-The Web address of this quiz is http://sfhelp.org/grief/quiz3.htm
+The Web address of this quiz is https://sfhelp.org/grief/quiz3.htm

 This self-assessment quiz can help you decide if you and/or other people need to learn more about interpersonal bonds, losses (broken bonds), and healthy grief.
 The quiz exists because incomplete grief seems to be a significant stressor for many people, relationships, and families.
-For perspective, read this brief news article on "complicated" (incomplete) grief.

 This quiz assumes you're familiar with...